RyoMameda/ComplexMicrobiome_GeneExpression_CWL/NEW_README.md

 ### 4. Test Dataset and Your Own Dataset

 - If you are testing with the following files, please place them in the `Data` directory!
-- You can also obtain metagenomic and metatranscriptomic FASTQ files by downloading from public databases or obtaining your interested samples, then put them on your `Data` directory.
+- You can also obtain metagenomic and metatranscriptomic FASTQ files either by downloading them from public databases or by using your own samples, and then place them in your `Data` directory.

 #### Metagenome data